-INSTALLING THE FUSELAGE SERVOS
+SERVO INSTALLATION INSTALLING THE FUSELAGE SERVOS

-- Install the rubber grommets and brass eyelets into the elevator, rudder and throttle servos.
-Test fit the servos into the servo tray. - 2.
+- 1. The servo tray was glued into the fuselage as photo - 2.
+Install the rubber grommets and brass collets into the elevator, rudder and throttle servos.
+Test fit the servos into the servo tray.
+Trim the tray if necessary to fit your servos. - 3.
 Mount the servos to the tray using the mounting screws provided with your radio system.

-INSTALLING THE ELEVATOR PUSHROD
+INSTALLING THE ELEVATOR SERVO

-- (1) Nylon clevis
+- (1) Metal clevis

-- (1) Silicone tube
+- (1) Metal pushrod

 - (1) Nylon snap keeper

 - (1) Nylon control horn w/plate

-- (2) 2mm x 14mm wood screw

-- (1) Elevator pushrod

-- 1. Prepare the elevator pushrod as shown.
+- 1. Install the servo to the fuselage as shown.